 Use official parking areas, as for example the ones offered by TCS.
 They are provided for day trippers: no parking fines and no towing to worry about and access for farmers and forestry workers is still guaranteed.
 Most places can be easily reached by public transport.
 Find the shortest route on www.zvv.ch.

-In the meantime, because of the coronavirus, we got used to being together while keeping our distance.
+Over the past two years, we got used to being together while keeping our distance.
 Try to remember these precautions and show understanding if the comfort zone of others is still a little bigger than your own.